eugkoos/streaming-royalty-analyzer/README.md

-# 🎶 Streaming Royalty Analyzer
+# 🎶 Music Streaming Royalty Analyzer

 A **Streamlit app** for musicians, managers, and labels.
 Upload royalty/streaming reports (CSV/XLSX) and instantly get insights: which releases drive your earnings, on which platforms, and in which countries.